 Shrubs in Cocktails

-Due in large part to the cocktail renaissance of the last few years, shrubs have come screaming into the present from an era when the United States were but a gleam in the Founders’ eyes.
+Due in large part to the cocktail renaissance of the last few years, shrubs have come screaming into the present from an era when the United States was but a gleam in the Founders’ eyes.
 Shrubs are an old method of preservation, and when done properly, you can enjoy the fruits of summer’s labors in the dead of winter.
 They’re used in cocktails in a similar fashion to syrups.
-The component parts are a subject, a sweetener and vinegar.
-We’ll break down how to do a basic shrub and what the rules are, so that you can break them when you make your own.
+The component parts are a subject, a sweetener, and vinegar.
+We’ll break down how to do a basic shrub and what the rules are so that you can break them when you make your own.
 There’s a bit of science involved behind the scenes, and the whole process is based in fermentation, but don’t let that shake you.
 Making a shrub is as easy as discovering penicillin, when you get down to it.

 Shrubs: Excellence in Three Parts

 One of the most important adages of cocktails and mixology is that the cocktail is only as good as its weakest ingredient.
 While the personal taste of the public accounts for the lion’s share of what dominates a menu, this wisdom largely holds true with any matter culinary.
-A beautiful roast can be brought low by a poor knife skills and a mockery of carving.
+A beautiful roast can be brought low by poor knife skills and a mockery of carving.
 A modest cup of tea can be elevated that much more by excellent local honey.
 While shrubs are just as rough and ready as a Bluecoat Minuteman, there’s no reason to not take the process seriously.
 Shrubs are incredibly responsive to the time you put into them, and are largely a blank canvas to play with.